mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** No. No stages.
 Simultaneously happens.

-**Same person:** What does samadhi mean?
+**Same person:** What does *samadhi* mean?

-**Katagiri:**  Samadhi is one-pointedness; to take care of [one-pointedness].
-Dogen Zenji says ...
-When you get one dharma, you penetrate it; when you encounter one practice, you practice it. *[Unintelligible]*.
-That is samadhi; one-pointedness.
+**Katagiri:**  *Samadhi* is one-pointedness; to take care of.
+Dogen Zenji says, [...]
+“When you get one dharma, you penetrate it; when you encounter one practice, you practice it.” *[Unintelligible]*.
+That is samadhi.
+One-pointedness.

 **Same person:** Is there an arrow going from breath to samadhi?

-**Katagiri:**  Samadhi is the regulation of the body through the regulation of the breath.
-You can practice it.
+**Katagiri:**  Samadhi is through the regulation of the body, through the regulation of the breath, you can practice [it].
 Okay?
 You can practice samadhi.
-But that samadhi should be practiced with mind, too.
-That’s why, by the help of samadhi, you can practice egolessness; that is because you have to practice samadhi with the mind too, but the mind is always creating a certain kind of attachment, that’s why [you need] egolessness.
+But that samadhi should be practiced with the mind, too.
+That’s why, by the help of samadhi, you can practice *egolessness*.
+That is because you have to practice samadhi with the mind too, but the mind is always creating a certain kind of attachment, that’s why [you need] egolessness.
+Simultaneously we do both body and mind.

-Simultaneously we do both body and mind, so you have to practice samadhi with body and mind.
+So you have to practice samadhi with body and mind.
 But with the body, it seems to be simple: just to use the body, and just do it.
 Plunge into it; that’s simple.
-But the moment when you plunge into it, the mind can see lots of things, and also the mind attaches to them.
+But the moment when you plunge into it, the mind can see lots of things, and also the mind attaches to [them].
 That’s why by the help of samadhi we have to practice egolessness.
 If you have real samadhi, very naturally, there is egolessness.
 That means offering yourself completely into your regulating of breath and mind.

-And also, after doing that, there is still something we have to do: that is no design of having reward.
+And also, after doing that, there is still something we have to do: that is *no design of having reward*.
 Because, the mind is still very sticky.
 When you concentrate, [when] you practice samadhi with body and mind, it seems to be very clear and simple.
 But still, mind is very sticky; attaching to [thinking].

-For instance, if I say “no design of having reward”: then, I think, “I did it.” *[He laughs.]* Immediately we say, “I got it!
+For instance, if I say “no design of having reward”: [then, I think,] “I did it.” *[He laughs.]* Immediately we say, “I got it!
 I am doing zazen in that way.”

 For instance, here is a story.
-A monk who attained enlightenment tells the teacher, “I have come here without carrying anything at all.
-What should I throw away?
-Because I have nothing to carry.”
+A monk who attained enlightenment tells the teacher, “I have [come] here without carrying anything at all.
+What should I throw away, because I have nothing to carry.”

 The teacher says, “Why don’t you throw away that nothing?”